ThinkDataEd/curriculum/docs/unit4/section5.md

 relationship between two people is present.

 ##<p style="background: black; color: white; text-align: center;">**Engagement**</p>
-Students will participate in the *Find the Clusters Activity* described in [Lesson 14](lesson14.md).
-They will determine which points in a plot should be grouped as football players and which points should be grouped as swimmers.
+Students will determine which points in a plot should be grouped as football players and which points should be grouped as swimmers based on clustering of characteristics.

 ##<p style="background: black; color: white; text-align: center;">**Learning Objectives**</p>
 <ins>*Statistical/Mathematical:*</ins>